Polyglossia

 Polyglossia (/ˌpɒlɪˈɡlɒsiə/) refers to the coexistence of multiple languages (or distinct varieties of the same language) in one society or area.
-The term implies a living interaction between multiple languages within a single cultural system, producing significant effects on that culture.
+The term implies a living interaction among multiple languages within a single cultural system, producing significant effects on that culture.
 The word was used in a number of anthropology journals in the 1970s referencing multilingual communities in Malaysia, Singapore and the Caucasus region.